fireblocks/ts-sdk/docs/apis/BlockchainsAssetsApi.md

 # **registerNewAsset**
 > AssetResponse registerNewAsset()

 Register a new asset to a workspace and return the newly created asset\'s details.
-Currently supported chains are: - EVM based chains - Stellar - Algorand - TRON - NEAR - Solana
+Currently supported chains are: - EVM based chains - Stellar - Algorand - TRON - NEAR - Solana - Sui

 ### Example